Hexagonalization of Fishnet integrals II: overlaps and multi-point correlators: Eigenfunctions of the Fishnet

 where $\mathbf{x} \equiv \hat x_{\mu} \boldsymbol{\sigma}^{\mu},\, \mathbf{\bar x} = \hat x_{\mu} \boldsymbol{\bar{\sigma}}^{\mu}$ and $\boldsymbol{\sigma}$ are defined via the standard Pauli matrices $\sigma^{k}$ as

 and the compact notation $[\mathbf{x}]^{\ell}$ stands for the $\ell$-fold symmetric tensor product

 The matrix $[\mathbf{x}]^{\ell}$ -- whose exponent is often omitted and clear from the context -- carries the indices $\dot{\mathbf a}$, $\mathbf b$ of $\ell$-symmetric right/left spinors, and so it encodes a symmetric traceless tensor of rank $\ell$.
 Similarly, the hermitian conjugate matrix $[\overline{\mathbf{x}}]^{\ell}$ carries the indices $\mathbf b$, $\dot{\mathbf a}$ of $\ell$-symmetric right/left spinors.
-The second building-block is denoted as $\mathbf{R}_{mn}(u)$, and it is the $R$-matrix acting on a pair of $m,n$-fold symmetric spinors, a.k.a. fused $R$-matrix \cite{Kulish:1981gi}.
+The second building-block is denoted as $\mathbf{R}_{mn}(u)$, and it is a solution of the Yang-Baxter equation on the tensor product of $m,n$-fold symmetric spinors, obtained from the fundamental $su(2)$ $R$-matrix via the fusion procedure \cite{Kulish:1981gi} (see appendix \ref{app:Rmat} for details).
 When it is multiplied by some matrices $[\mathbf{x}]$ it takes the following graphical notation

 When the $R$-matrix appears contracted with the numerator of a spinning propagator, it reads